 Another way is to provide better service to ensure the retention of these consumers.
-“At a call-centre level, we give lower turn-around time to such users,” said Mrinal Singhal.
+“At a call-center level, we give lower turn-around time to such customers,” said Mrinal Singhal.
 You can also give them better prices or offerings for coming back to a platform.

-However, The loyalty program is a must-have in the case of an FMCG business.
-In the case of an online maker like Gophers, their program called “Smart Bachat Club” has gained very high popularity.
+However, the loyalty program is a must-have in the case of an FMCG business.
+In the case of an online maker like Grofers, their program called “Smart Bachat Club” has gained very high popularity.
 They noticed that over 60% of all sales come from members of the programs; which is ideal retention.

-Grofers, For example, enforce and encourage this program on the user by constantly highlighting the benefits of the platform.
+Grofers, for example, enforces and encourages this program for the user by constantly highlighting the benefits of the platform.
 For instance, every listed product will show the price difference between its actual cost and the loyalty program next to them.

 They notice that as a loyal member, you will not just buy cheap items from the offerings.
 Over time, they start to use this platform as a primary source for shopping online.
 This leads to the sale of more high-margin products and indirectly gives a better profit.

-Various brands use various method of consumer segmentation; here are three:
+Various brands use various methods of consumer segmentation; here are three:

-HealthKart implements the method of providing loyal service to the users who spend more and often on their platform.
-They are called “Power-users” and offer more to the platform.
+HealthKart implements the method of providing loyal service to the customers who spend more and often on their platform.
+They are called “power-users” and offer more to the platform.
 By providing more value to them, the brand can extract repeat business from frequent platforms.

-Another segmentation is possible based on a group of people.
+Another segmentation is possible based on the group of consumers.
 For example, Yatra works with Small-And-Medium-Size businesses to set up a loyalty proposition.
 With this effort, they can ensure regular business and offer discounts, reduced rescheduling costs, free-on-board meals, and much more.

 One of the most widely implied metrics is the conversion score.
 This percentage value shows how many times a user engages with the platforms or external elements like newsletters, social media, etc.